ralphdoe/demo/README.md

 Spring Boot Project with Swagger and Spring Security

 MySQL Configuration:
+# Create the new database
+create database demo;
+# Creates the user
-create database opentech; -- Create the new database create user 'opentech'@'%' identified by 'opentech'; -- Creates the user grant all on opentech.* to 'opentech'@'%'; -- Gives all the privileges to the new user on the newly created database
+create user 'demo'@'%' identified by 'demo';
+# Gives all the privileges to the new user on the newly created database
+grant all on demo.* to 'demo'@'%';